nicklockwood/NullSafe/README.md

 Purpose
 --------------

-NullSafe is a simple category on NSNull that returns nil for any unrecognised messages instead of throwing an exception.
+NullSafe is a simple category on NSNull that returns nil for unrecognised messages instead of throwing an exception.
 This eliminates a common cause of crashes, where (for example) JSON data contains a null value instead of an array or string, and the network code in the app isn't expecting it.

+**Note:** Unlike nil, NullSafe will currently only respond to messages supported by NSValue, NSNumber, NSString, NSDictionary, NSArray, NSData and NSData (basically anything you might find in a Plist or JSON file).
+Any messages not supported by those objects will throw an exception as normal.

 Supported iOS & SDK Versions